How to bridge the gap between developers and SEOs with SEO Automation Hub

 How Automation Hub benefits eCommerce businesses

 Today, more people are shopping online than ever before.
 For eCommerce businesses, ensuring your website’s revenue-driving pages appear high in search results pages has never been so important.

 But as we’ve discussed, new code releases that don’t align with SEO best practices, such as adding a NoIndex tag to product listing pages, can lead to Google and other search engines de-indexing pages.

 This is potentially catastrophic.
 Not only will it lead to a huge decline in traffic, but it can also negatively impact revenue.
 Inevitably, in this scenario, you’ll also lose customers to competitors who have healthy product pages appearing high in the search results.

-Given this, using Automator to check code for SEO before it goes live makes a great deal of sense for eCommerce businesses.
+Given this, using Automation Hub to check code for SEO before it goes live makes a great deal of sense for eCommerce businesses.

 Instead of waiting to discover SEO mistakes on live pages, you can prevent them from happening in the first place — protecting your search positions, and your revenue.

 Though publishers don’t rely on their websites to drive revenue as much as eCommerce businesses, ensuring code is SEO-friendly is still important.

 After all, if your content isn’t indexed in search engine results pages, your readership inevitably declines.
 Likewise, poor technical SEO can also negatively impact how users navigate your website.
 The end result = users lose trust in the authority of your content.